Administrative Withdrawal and Academic Dismissal

 - Failure to participate in courses or Nursing Theory Conference Examination (NTCX).
 Student accumulated 6 AW grades.

-Students dismissed from a program for reasons 3, 4, and 5 cannot appeal their dismissal.
+Students dismissed from a program for reasons 3 and 4 cannot appeal their dismissal.
 However, students can transfer to a different program within 60 days of their dismissal.
 When transferring, students must meet the admission requirements of the program.
 After 60 days if the student has not transferred, the student is administratively withdrawn from the College.
 All services previously available to the student will be terminated.
 The student is entitled to re-enroll in a different degree program, but will be required to submit a new enrollment form, pay the current multi-source fee and meet the admission and degree requirements of the program at the time of enrollment.
-A student may appeal for re-enrollment after 5 years in the School of Nursing.
+A student may appeal for re-enrollment after one year in the School of Nursing.

 See the Student Appeals Policy for further details.

 Student Request for Withdrawal

 Students who are NOT receiving financial aid and who wish to withdraw from the College should either use the online withdrawal request form (login required) or send a signed request to the Office of Registration and Records.
 All other students must send a signed request to the Office of Registration and Records.